Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 - Authoring when you aren't supposed to
 - Failing to author when you are supposed to
 - Casting finality votes for conflicting blocks
-- Casting a finality vote for a block (or chain)<br/> that includes an invalid state transition.
+- Casting a finality vote for a block (or chain)<br /> that includes an invalid state transition.

-> How severe are each of these offenses?<br/>
+> How severe are each of these offenses?<br />
-> Do they all warrant a slash?<br/>
+> Do they all warrant a slash?<br />
 > A full slash?

 Notes:

 PoW has inherent punishment through wasted energy.
 BFT based system's don't.

 Instead, aspiring participants will typically lock up a security deposit which can be slashed in part or in whole.